NatEvory/cloud-ferment/README.md

 console.log(JSON.stringify(template.templateOutput(),null,2));
 ````

-This will produce the following CloudFormation Template
+This will produce the following CloudFormation Template, which you can then deploy to AWS via the CloudFormation API or Console.

 ```
 {
-  "Description": "Template Description Here", "Parameters": {},
+  "Description": "Template Description Here", "Parameters": {
+    "UniqueBucketName": {
+      "Type": "String",
+      "Description": "A unique name for my bucket"
+    }
+  },
   "Mappings": {},
   "Resources": {
     "myBucket": {
       "Type": "AWS::S3::Bucket",
       "Properties": {
-        "BucketName": "AUniqueBucketName",
+        "BucketName": {
+          "Ref": "UniqueBucketName"
+        },
         "VersioningConfiguration": {
           "Status": "Enabled"
         }